Sealed AI Governance Runtime

 Sealed Artifact

-A tamper-evident record of a governance decision, including context and identifiers, stored under tenant control and engineered for audit and evidentiary use.
+A integrity-verifiable record of a governance decision, including context and identifiers, stored under tenant control and engineered for audit and evidentiary use.

 Tenant-Owned Artifact Store